jbsiraudin/jbsiraudin.github.io/blog/2021-07-02-binomial-hades.md

 :::

 We all have a lot of automatisms in order to simplify an issue, trying to bring it under 10 in order to solve this on our fingers. **Thus, if I come across a menu with 10 points to distribute across 5 sliders, I will see 5 choices to make, not 1 choice out of 1001 combinations**.
+To further cancel this potential complexity, most games won't allow you to reinvest freely your points into an entirely new build: you spend your points one by one, without reimbursement, so you make your way into the system, 5 choices at a time.

 As designers, programmers, game makers, ... we might know the full complexity of our systems, but we must never assume that players will or should have that knowledge.